-Reporting is not required for your spouse if he or she is living separate and apart from you with the intention of permanently separating or terminating the marriage.
-In addition, reporting is not required for the receipt or payment of alimony, child support, or other property settlement arising from a permanent separation from a spouse or the dissolution of a marriage.
+Reporting is not required for your spouse if they are living separate and apart from you with the intention of permanently separating or terminating the marriage.
+In addition, reporting is not required for the receipt or payment of alimony, child support, or other income related to a property settlement arising from a permanent separation from a spouse or the dissolution of a marriage (e.g., divorce).